Japan: Osaka court rules ban on same-sex marriage constitutional

 It is the only country in the G7 group of developed nations that doesn't allow people of the same gender to marry.

+Opinion polls show a majority of the general public is in favour of allowing same-sex marriage in Japan.

+Several areas - including Tokyo - have begun issuing partnership certificates, to help same-sex couples rent properties and gain hospital visitation rights.

-The Osaka case was filed by three same-sex couples, two of whom were male and one female.
+The Osaka case was filed by three same-sex couples, two of them male and one female.
 The case is only the second of its kind to be heard in the country, where conservative attitudes towards homosexuality remain.

-In addition to rejecting their claim that being unable to marry was unconstitutional, the court also dismissed their demands for 1 million yen ($7,414; £6,058) in damages for each couple.
+In addition to rejecting their claim that being unable to marry was unconstitutional, the court also dismissed demands for 1 million yen ($7,414; £6,058) in damages for each couple who argued they had suffered "unjust discrimination" by not being allowed to marry.

-It is not known if the plaintiffs plan to appeal against the decision.
+But the court also noted there had not been enough public debate about same-sex marriage and that "it may be possible to create a new system" recognising the interests of same-sex couples.

+"From the perspective of individual dignity, it can be said that it is necessary to realise the benefits of same-sex couples being publicly recognised through official recognition," the court said in its ruling.

 "This is awful, just awful," an unidentified female plaintiff said to reporters outside the courthouse in footage aired on public broadcaster NHK after the ruling.